strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 # TypeScript

-::: callout 🚧  Typescript documentation
+::: callout 🚧  TypeScript documentation
 This section is still a work in progress and will continue to be updated and improved.
 In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).
 :::